charlesigboanugo/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 5-listfilesdigitonly
 A shell script that displays the contents of current working directory including hidden files with user and group IDs in long format

+# 6-firstdirectory
+A shell script that creates a directory named my_first_directory in the /tmp/ directory.